 If You Cancel

 Our cancellation policy is based on our investment in time, program planning, staff training and equipment prior to your program.
-We cannot recover expenses if you cancel, and short-notice cancellations create vacancies in programs, often preventing others from attending.
+We cannot recover expenses if you cancel, and short-notice cancellations create vacancies in programs, often preventing others from attending with little to no time to fill those vacancies that someone else would have filled had it been open.

-Full Payments are refundable if written notice of your cancellation is received at least 10 days prior to program start date.
+Full Payments are refundable if written notice of your cancellation is recieved at least 14 days prior to program start date.

-Cancellations are effective only upon our receipt of your written notice.
+Cancellations are effective only upon our reciept of your written notice.

 If We Cancel